WeblateOrg/weblate/docs/user/translating.rst

 .. hint::

-    Don't worry about messing up the strings.
-This is a two-step process showing a preview of edited strings before the actual change is confirmed.
+    Don't worry about messing up the strings, as it is a two-step process.
+    A preview of edited strings is shown before confirming the change.

 .. _bulk-edit:

 Bulk edit
 ---------

-Bulk editing allows performing one operation on number of strings.
-You define strings by searching for them and set up something to be done for matching ones.
+Bulk editing allows performing one operation for many strings.
+Define strings by searching for them and actions to carry out for matching ones.
-The following operations are supported:
+Supported operations:

 * Changing string state (for example to approve all unreviewed strings).
-* Adjust translation flags (see :ref:`custom-checks`)
+* Adjusting translation flags (see :ref:`custom-checks`)
-* Adjust string labels (see :ref:`labels`)
+* Adjusting string labels (see :ref:`labels`)

 .. hint::

-    This tool is called :guilabel:`Bulk edit` accessible in the :guilabel:`Tools` menu of each project, component or translation.
+    This tool is called :guilabel:`Bulk edit`, accessible in the :guilabel:`Tools` menu of each project, component or translation.